 - Redundant computer system for command execution and control and monitoring of systems on board.

 - Attitude control system consisting of reaction wheels, magnetorquers and temperature, magnetic field, rotation and solar sensors.

-- Payload consisting of 3 cameras:
+- Payload consisting of two cameras:

 - Optical camera with wide-field lens for exact location verification, large scale mapping etc.